GuyAvraham/expo-auth0-example-2020/README.md

+Updated with Expo 37
+With examples of Auth0 login and fetching data.
+React-Navigation 5 stack with Header, and drawer.
+Using Expo features: mainAppState reducer, Localization, Fonts, Splash screen, examples of deep linking to external apps, WebView, Web modal with cookies share.

 # auth0-example
 Credits to https://github.com/expo/auth0-example for creating the original repo two years ago.
 It is currently not maintained and cannot be upgraded to new Expo versions.